codebar/tutorials/ruby/lesson4/tutorial.md

 ## Creating an instance of a class

 To create an object, we call the **new** method on its class.
 If you want to pass information to the object, then you can write an `initialize` method, which Ruby will call whenever you call the classes' `new` method.
-Any parameters defined for the `initialize` method need to passed to `new`.
+Any parameters defined for the `initialize` method need to be passed to `new`.

 The `initialize` method is often called a **contructor**, as it helps *construct* new objects.